Cognitive Psychology and Emotions in User Interface Design

 Gestalt psychology was proposed in Germany in the first half of the 20th century as an alternative to the then-known and accepted theories of perception.
 Initially, the focus was mainly on visual perception, but now Gestalt psychology applies to all aspects of human perceiving reality.

 The principles of visual gestalt perception concern the mechanism of perceiving content as a whole, with specific properties that differ from the sum of its individual components.
-For instance, the human brain perceives a series of uniform, stationary light bulbs turned on one after the other as a movement, instead of as single points.
+For example, the human brain perceives a series of uniform, stationary light bulbs turned on one after the other as a movement, instead of as single points.
 A similar phenomenon occurs while reading a book.
 We perceive words and sentences that carry content, not a collection of individual letters devoid of meaning.
 Individual aspects of the composition begin to be less important in favour of separating the final result of processing the whole.

 Why do we need Gestalt principles?